Recovery and Utilization of Nutrients 4 Low Impact Fertilizer (RUN4LIFE)

 Objective & Description

-¥ Large Scale Demo: optimization and validation
+• Large Scale Demo: Optimization and validation at demo sites

-¥ End-users perspective: quality and safety requirements
+• End-users perspective: Addressing quality and safety requirements to build trust and acceptance.

 Services provided by WE&B